Print and PDF Options

 Public Policy for Political Advisors

-An introduction to policy analysis and policy process for political advisors.
-Topics include agenda setting, instrument choice, policy arguments, and communicating policy ideas and decisions.
+An introduction to policy analysis and process for political advisors.
+Topics include agenda setting, instrument choice, policy advice, decision-making, intersectional analysis, decolonial perspectives, and implementation.
+Through case studies and simulations, students will learn to apply concepts and principles to current policy issues in Canadian politics.

 Includes: Experiential Learning Activity